 What you Need to do

-Tell your employer - they’ll fill in part 2 of your ‘certificate of election’ and give it back to you.
+Tell your employer - they will fill in part 2 of your ‘certificate of election’ and give it back to you.
 Fill in part 1 and send it back to HMRC.

-If you are self-employed, register to pay Class 2 National Insurance straight away.
+If you are self-employed, register to pay Class 2 National Insurance (external link) straight away.
 Fill in part 1 of your certificate of election and send it back to HMRC.

 Start Paying the Reduced Rate

 You must already be opted into the scheme.